 What makes a laptop fast?

 A laptop with a moderate to high clock speed will give you a fast-running laptop.
-The clock speed of the CPU determines how quickly the instructions are carried out.
+This is because the clock speed of the CPU determines how quickly the instructions are carried out.
 Typically, a fast processor with a good clock speed can carry out commands every second.

 Most processors these days have multiple physical cores.
 This enables the processor to compute over a billion instructions in a second.
 Having a high clock speed and more physical cores will make your laptop run not only faster but smoother as well.

 Features like Turbo Boost, which many processors possess, will also speed up your laptop.
-If you’re working with heavy applications and your processor thinks you need a little extra speed, the Turbo Boost feature is activated.
-Processors with this feature allow your laptop to speed up when it needs more power.
+The Turbo Boost feature is activated if you’re working with heavy applications and your processor thinks you need a little extra speed.
+Likewise, processors with this feature allow your laptop to speed up when it needs more power.